av8rgeek/python_tools/README.md

-# cloudflare_tools
+# python_tools
-This is a collection of tools I wrote to help me interact with the Cloudflare API more easily
+This is a collection of Python (3.x) scripts I wrote over the years.
+Some scripts are more well-written than others.